 - Take a mate when you’re walking home from campus or a night out.

 - Keep your cash in your pocket or bag out of sight, and your phone, too.

 - Stick to brightly lit streets and steer clear of shortcuts through parks in the evenings.

-- Grab a cab from one of the official ranks in the city, or book a taxi through Radio Cars, Solent SU’s official taxi partner, by calling 023 8066 6666.
+- Grab a cab from one of the official ranks in the city, or book a taxi through Radio Taxis, Solent SU’s official taxi partner, by calling 023 8066 6666.

 - Cyclists - always use a D-lock to secure your bike, and look out for our ‘Bike Doctor’ events on campus where you can get a free bike check-up.
 Find out where you can pick up a D-lock at a discounted rate, and how you can register your bike.

 - Call the police if you’re worried you’re being followed.
 If there’s an ongoing problem, speak to your local community support officer.